structuremap/structuremap/documentation/the-container/nested-containers.md

 ## Lifecycle Rules

-While StructureMap supports several object instance lifecycles out of the boxy, in idiomatic usage of StructureMap the only common lifecyles are:
+While StructureMap supports several object instance lifecycles out of the box, in idiomatic usage of StructureMap the only common lifecyles are:

 1. `Transient` - The default lifecycle.
 A new object is created for a configured Instance on each request to the container
 1. `Singleton` - One instance is constructed and used over the entire Container lifetime